AGM-158 JASSM: Finland

+Italy

+On 5 December 2025, the U.S. Defense Security Cooperation Agency (DSCA) declared that the State Department has approved a possible Foreign Military Sale (FMS) to Italy of 100 missiles AGM-158B/B2 JASSM-ER.
+The sale will include the weapons, and also support equipment, engineering, technical, and logistics support services, at an estimated cost of $301 million.
+The JASSM-ER will equip the F-35 Lightning II fighters and might not be limited to the 5th generation fighter since it will be possible to use it on other platforms.

 South Korea

 In 2013 South Korea sought the JASSM to boost the South Korean Air Force's striking capability but was refused by Washington.
 The South Korean government instead turned their attention towards the Taurus KEPD 350 missile.

 Poland

 In 2014, Poland requested US Congressional approval for the purchase of the AGM-158 JASSM to extend the deep penetration strike capabilities of their F-16 Block 52+ fighters.
 Congress approved the sale in early October, and negotiations concluded in early November 2014.
 Poland signed a $250 million contract to upgrade its F-16s and equip the jets with (AGM-158) JASSM advanced cruise missiles in a ceremony at Poznan AB, Poland, on 11 December 2014.
 The missiles were expected to enter operational service in 2017, and Poland was contemplating an additional purchase for the long-range JASSM-ER version.
 In December 2015 the production contract for Lot 13 was signed.
 The contract included 140 JASSMs for Finland, Poland, and the US; 140 JASSM-ER missiles for the US; and data, tooling, and test equipment.
 It was stated to be the last production lot that would include non-ER versions.
 As of 2015, Poland's first modified F-16s were planned to be ready by 2017, when the first missiles are slated to be delivered.
 The work is scheduled to be complete by June 29, 2019.
 In November 2016, The U.S. State Department approved the possible sale of 70 AGM-158B JASSM-ER to Poland.
 As of March 2024, the US State Department approved a potential sale of up to 821 additional AGM-158B-2 JASSM-ER All-Up-Rounds and various additional support equipment to the Polish Government for $1.77 billion.